Ukraine war: Asian nations feel economic brunt of conflict | DW | 21.03.2022

 The rise in oil prices has hiked the cost of shipping in Bangladesh, which has a substantial exports market

-As the war in Ukraine enters its third week, the economic impact is beginning to be feltacross the world, including in Asia.
-In India, the edible oil market, which depends heavily on Russian and Ukrainian imports, has been hit hard, while the Bangladeshi economy is also reeling from the impacts of the war.
-Southeast Asian states, while not directly impacted heavily, will also feel the indirect effects of the war in Ukraine.
+Nearly a month since Russia launched its invasion of Ukraine, the economic impact is beginning to be felt across the world, including in Asia.
+In India, the edible oil market, which depends heavily on Russian and Ukrainian imports, has been hit hard, while the Bangladeshi economy is also reeling.
+Southeast Asian states, while not directly impacted, will also feel the indirect effects.

 From November to February this year, India imported 843,377 tons of sunflower oil, about 85% of which came from Ukraine, 14.3% from Russia and the rest from Argentina, according to the Solvent Extractors' Association of India, a vegetable oil industry body.